permasigner/permasigner/docs/usage/run-on-windows.md

 * Open a Powershell window from the start menu
 * Install the package with `python -m pip install permasigner`
     * If this fails, install the latest Python 3 version from [here](https://python.org).

+{% hint style="info" %}
+If you have extra entitlements, append the `-e` flag when running the script.
+If you don't know what this means, you can ignore this.

+When running the script, you will notice the a `one of the arguments is required` error.
+You'll need to append the IPA to sign as an argument, like `-u https://example.com/app.ipa`, or `-p /Users/nebula/Downloads/app.ipa`, for example.

+You may also pass the `-i` argument to install the created deb on your connected device file automagically :)
+{% endhint %}

 * Run the script with `python -m permasigner`
 * Install the newly created deb file on your iDevice
     * You can use something like Dropbox or Mega; advanced users can use `openssh-sftp-server` from Procursus.